keijiro/ChromaPack/README.md

 ChromaPack
 ==========

 ChromaPack is a lossy texture compression plugin for Unity.
-It reduces the memory footprint of an image to 12-bits per pixel (x2.67 compression for 32bit RGBA image) using [chroma subsampling technique][Wikipedia] and doesn’t introduce noticeable artifacts to human eyes.
-The algorithm is quite simple and even previous-generation mobile GPUs could decode it on the fly.
+By using [chroma subsampling technique][Wikipedia], it reduces the memory requirements of an image to 12-bits per pixel (x2.67 compression for 32bit RGBA image) without introducing noticeable artifacts.
+The algorithm is quite simple and even previous-generation mobile GPUs can decode it on the fly.

 ![Main Screenshot][Screenshot]

 *The screenshot above shows the compression quality of ChromaPack.
 The upper row shows the original images, and the bottom row shows the compressed images.
-You can notice that there is very little color bleeding on the cheek of the second image, although the difference is not significant.*
+You may notice that there is very little color bleeding at some parts of the image, although the difference is not significant.*

 Basic Usage
 -----------

-The ChromaPackProcessor script automatically converts textures which has the suffix “CP” at the end of the file name.
-After adding the suffix to an existing file or importing a file with the suffix, it will be converted into a ChromaPack encoded texture asset.
+The ChromaPackProcessor script automatically converts the image files which has the suffix “CP” at the end of the file name.
+After adding the suffix to an existing file or importing a new file with the suffix, it converts the file into a ChromaPack encoded texture asset.

 ![Converted Image][Converted]

 Use the “ChromaPack/Opaque” shader to draw the image.
-It decodes the image on the fly and draws it as an opaque element.
+It decodes and displays the image on the fly.

 1-Bit Alpha Transparency
 ------------------------

 ChromaPack supports 1-bit alpha transparency.
-When importing images that has alpha channel, the ChromaPackProcessor script detects it and 1-bit alpha information is embedded into the converted image.
-Use the “ChromaPack/Cutout” shader to draw it with transparency.
+When importing images with alpha channel, it adds transparency information to the converted texture asset.
+Use the “ChromaPack/Cutout” shader in order to display it with transparency.

 [Wikipedia]: http://en.wikipedia.org/wiki/Chroma_subsampling
 [Screenshot]: http://keijiro.github.io/ChromaPack/screenshot.png